gitlabhq/gitlabhq/doc/development/what_requires_downtime.md

 ## Adding Columns

-On PostgreSQL you can safely add a new column to an existing table as long as it does **not** have a default value.
-For example, this query would not require
+You can safely add a new column to an existing table as long as it does **not** have a default value.
+For example, this query would not require downtime:
-downtime:

 ```sql
 ALTER TABLE projects ADD COLUMN random_value int;